Passive Realizations of Series Elastic Actuation: Effects of Plant and Controller Dynamics on Haptic Rendering

-This can be shown by first considering a sufficient condition for the passivity that is ensured by imposing a non-negative value to $d_4$ as follows

-Note that replacing the condition provided in Eqn.~(\ref{eqn:SDEAPP_Sturm}) with the non-negativeness of $d_4$ provide a (more conservative) sufficient condition for the passivity.
-This condition still needs to be considered together with the other necessary conditions of non-negative $d_2$ and $d_6$.
+This can be shown by first considering a sufficient condition for the passivity that is ensured by imposing a non-negative value to the intermediate coefficient of the test polynomial as follows Note that replacing the condition provided in Condition~(v) of Proposition~\ref{theorem:SDEAPPvoigttheorem} when $B_{ref}=0$ with the non-negativeness of the intermediate coefficient of the test polynomial provides a (more conservative) sufficient condition for the passivity.
+This condition still needs to be considered together with the other necessary conditions of the non-negativeness of the highest and lowest coefficients of the test polynomial.
 Eqns.~(\ref{eqn:SDEAspringPP_k1s}) and~(\ref{eqn:SDEAspringnonnegatived4}) can be arranged together as